-Is painting our model kit pieces with primer important or are we just adding an unnecessary step in the building process?
-There are a lot of different opinions on this subject so lets dig in and look at the facts.
+Is painting our model kit pieces with primer truly important, or are we just adding an unnecessary step to the building process?
+This is a hotly debated topic among modelers, so let’s dig in and examine the facts.

-Here are the five most important reasons for using primer on our models.
+Here are the five most important reasons for using primer on your models:

-- Less coats of color will be needed when using primer
+- Fewer coats of color are needed when using primer.

-- Primer helps you find defects in the plastic
+- Primer helps you spot defects in the plastic.

-- Primer keeps the color coat from cracking
+- Primer prevents the color coat from cracking.

 Does Primer Improve The Adhesion Of The Color Coat?

-Do Primered Model Parts Need Less Coats Of Color?
+Do Primed Model Parts Require Fewer Coats of Color?

 Will Primer Help Show Defects In Model Kit Plastic?